Share this Post

 The challenge is in sorting out what it takes to properly increase security in each unique locale.
 This may include any combination of bullet resistant glass and acrylic, UL-rated framing, bullet resistant fiberglass, and custom-built passers (some as large as lockers or cabinets, making it possible for the shop to safely handle very large items).
-Custom bulletproof display cases–which look just like traditional counter-style displays, but are crafted of bullet resistant materials–are especially popular in pawn shops, as they offer substantial security against burglary as well as deterrence to armed bandits.
+Custom bulletproof display cases–which look just like traditional counter-style displays, but are crafted of bullet resistant materials–are especially popular in pawn shops, as they offer substantial security against burglary as well as a deterrence to armed bandits.

 Total Security Solutions has worked with a wide variety of pawn shops, both on new construction and retrofits.
-Liberty Coin (shown above) is a perfect example of a system that offers clear site lines (both for security and shoppers), easy communication, and the flexibility to accept a wide array of items.
-More importantly, this was a renovation to an existing location.
-Total Security Solutions designers were able to move the project through the design, fabrication, and installation processes very quickly, with absolutely minimal disruption to business.
+Liberty Coin (shown above) is a perfect example of a system that offers clear sight lines (both for security and shoppers), easy communication, and the flexibility to accept a wide array of items.
+More importantly, this was a renovation of an existing location.
+Total Security Solutions designers were able to move the project through the design, fabrication, and installation processes very quickly, with absolutely minimal disruption to the business.

 - Sign up for our newsletter to stay up-to-date with the latest industry news